 More than 30 million people in the United States have diabetes, and an alarming 84 million more are considered prediabetic.
-At Integrative Primary Care, Dr. Imran Baig and Dr. Syed Farhat Zaidi have the tools necessary to help their Houston and Katy, Texas, area patients better manage their diabetes, allowing them to lead happy, active lives free from the serious complications that can come with diabetes.
+At Integrative Primary Care, Dr. Syed Farhat Zaidi has the tools necessary to help the Houston and Katy, Texas, area patients better manage their diabetes, allowing them to lead happy, active lives free from the serious complications that can come with diabetes.
 For expert diabetic care, call or use the online scheduling tool to set up an appointment.

 Diabetes is a catchall term for a number of conditions that affect how your body regulates your glucose levels in your blood.
 The main types of diabetes include:

 This form of the disease is caused when your body doesn’t produce enough insulin, which is the hormone responsible for keeping your blood sugar levels in check.
 Many people are born with this type of diabetes.

 Type 2 diabetes often comes on the heels of prediabetes, which is a condition in which your body becomes resistant to insulin and you can’t produce enough of the hormone to overcome this resistance, leaving you with high levels of glucose in your bloodstream.

 There are other types of diabetes, such as gestational diabetes, but the two above are the most common.